rubyonjets/jets-docs/_docs/jobs/enable.md

 2. The Lambda Function that listens to Queue events and processes the jobs

 AWS Lambda scales automatically to process the queue.

+**Note**: Only one queue is created and used.
+With a Lambda Handler that automatically scales, unsure if there's a need for more than one.